mecid/mecid.github.io/_posts/2022-08-10-mastering-grid-layout-in-swiftui.md

 In this case, we ask our separator view to take place by respecting the width of other rows and don't fill all the available width.

 Today we learned how to use the new grid layout in SwiftUI.
 Try to use it by default whenever you need a grid and switch to the lazy version of the grid component whenever performance issues appear.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!